DickinsonCollege/FarmData2/CONTRIBUTING.md

 Once you submit a pull request you should keep an eye out for a reply from the project maintainer.
 This reply might:
   - Congratulate you on your pull request being merged.
-  - Provide a request for further changnes before your request can be mergd.
+  - Provide a request for further changes before your request can be merged.
   - Ask questions about your approach or implementation.
   - Etc.

-Promt responses to the maintainers are always appreciated and improve the chances that your pull request (possibly with revision) will be merged.
+Prompt responses to the maintainers are always appreciated and improve the chances that your pull request (possibly with revision) will be merged.

 ## 14. Update you Pull Request as Necessary ##

-If you received feeback on your pull request and changes were requested, you can update your pull request as follows:
+If you received feedback on your pull request and changes were requested, you can update your pull request as follows:
   1. Make the requested changes in your local repository.
   2. Commit the changes to your feature branch.
   3. Push your feature branch to your `origin` repository on GitHub.